RRR actor Jr NTR getting nominated for Oscars??

 Rise Roar Revolt (RRR) is one of the most successful South Indian films of this year.
-It made a name not only in India but in the west as well.
+It became a blockbuster hit not only in India but in the west as well.

 Watch ARY News live on live.arynews.tv